brbass/ball_physics/readme.rst

 Introduction
 ============

 This is a simple set of physics packages that work on balls, written for beginning programmers to get some experience with physics simulations.
-Performance isn't stressed; the algorithms for gravity, collision, and electric charge are all N^2 for the number of balls N.
+Performance isn't stressed; the algorithms for gravity, collision, and electric charge are all N^2 for the number of balls N. The visualization is usually the bottleneck.

 To run the code, create a list of balls, a list of physics packages, optionally a bounding box, and then a simulation.
 By default, all the units are SI.